The Sturgis Motorcycle Rally Top Rides

 Guided & Group Rides

-You and hundreds of fellow Legends riders will meet at the Historic Franklin Hotel in Deadwood.
+You and hundreds of fellow Legends riders will meet at the Historic Franklin Hotel in Deadwood/Deadwood Outlaw Square.
 At the end of the ride, you’ll assemble at Buffalo Chip for a reception featuring food, drinks, and entertainment.

 Sturgis Mayor’s Ride

-The 20th-annual Sturgis Mayor’s Ride will take place on Saturday, August 6th.
-Sturgis Mayor Carstensen will lead this ride alongside the Sturgis Rally Grand Marshall.
-You’ll ride through the Black Hills, stop at Mount Rushmore for a group photo, and end with lunch at Custer State Park.
+The mayor of the City of Sturgis will lead this ride alongside the Sturgis Rally Grand Marshall.
+You’ll ride through the Black Hills, stop at Devil’s Tower for a group photo, through Wyoming with a lunch stop at the Stone House Saloon outside of Belle Fourche and an opportunity to visit with the Mayor and local dignitaries.

 All proceeds from this ride benefit Sturgis emergency services.
 Be sure to register in advance, as there are only 150 spots available for this group ride.